What issues were considered during the Assessment Review?

 The objective is to ensure that the system continues to be fair, accurate, and predictable.

 Who led the Assessment Review?

 The review was led by the former Ministry of Finance Parliamentary Assistant Steven Del Duca.
 The Special Purpose Business Property Assessment Review report was delivered to the Ministers of Finance and Municipal Affairs and Housing on December 17, 2013.

 What are the recommendations contained in the Assessment Review (Special Purpose Business Property Assessment Review) report?

 The Assessment Review included 26 overarching recommendations for strengthening the property assessment system, as well as seven recommendations for business properties that involve complex assessment methodologies (mills, industrial lands, farms, landfills, billboards and wind turbine towers).

 The Assessment Review contained five categories of overarching recommendations: Accountability, Roles and Responsibilities; Assessment Methodology and Advance Disclosure; Data Accuracy and Integrity; Appeals; and Municipal Assessment at Risk Strategies.

 The implementation of these five categories were guided by contributions of the Assessment Review Reference Committee, established by the Ministry in Spring 2014.
-The Province is continuing to work with MPAC, municipalities and other stakeholders to implement improvements to the property assessment system.
+The Province in partnership with MPAC, municipalities and stakeholders has completed the implementation of the Assessment Review recommendations to improve the property assessment system.

 What was the process for engaging / consulting with stakeholders to implement the Assessment Review recommendations?